-Oaklyn's Frank Williamson recently wrote this article for Small Business Today magazine.
+I recently contributed an article to Small Business Today magazine examining the big questions any entrepreneur should ask themselves before taking on a business partner.
 To read the article on the magazine's website, click here.

 It’s been said that the closest thing to being a king in the United States is owning your own business.